southrivertech/titanapi.pub/sdk/powershell/docs/Invoke-Login.md

 `BODY <ISrtApiModelsApiAuthRequest>`: Contains information needed by the /Login endpoint
+  - `[IsChallenge <Boolean?>]`: Indicates if multi-factor authentication is required for the user.
+When true, an authentication code must be provided instead of a password.
   - `[PassWord <String>]`: User's password
   - `[Ticket <String>]`: An optional Ticket ID
   - `[UserName <String>]`: User's username